-Lisa Wilt is an inspirational speaker and author of multiple books including: Windows of Wonder, which was awarded the gold medal by Illumination Book Awards, and Glimmers of Glory, which was awarded the silver medal again by Illumination Book Awards.
+Lisa Wilt is an inspirational speaker and author of multiple books including: Diamonds In Our Days, Windows of Wonder, which was awarded the GOLD medal by Illumination Book Awards, and Glimmers of Glory, which was awarded the SILVER medal again by Illumination Book Awards.
 These awards honor the year’s best new titles written and published with a Christian worldview.
 Past winners include Pope Francis, Desmond Tutu, Lysa Terkeurst and Anne Graham Lotz.

 Lisa’s one-minute W.O.W.
 Words airs daily at 12:20 p.m. and 11:20 p.m. on the radio to lighten the load for those on the go.
 Her podcasts and blogs can be found on Life88.5.com

 By profession, Lisa is a St. Louis College of Pharmacy award-winning pharmacist who has worked since 1988 in community pharmacy and the pharmaceutical industry.